August 21, 2018 - York Phd student, mandi gray files breach of settlement at ontario human rights tribunal

 Failure to respond to concerns regarding sexual violence from the broader community.
 This September, members of the Political Science Department will potentially have to share office space and a classroom with someone who has not taken accountability for an act of sexual violence and has been hired by a male supremacist group that has an explicit mandate of advocating for men falsely accused of sexual violence.
 York has diminished the safety concerns of the university community.

 Failure to recognize the need for an independently adjudicated Sexual Violence Fund during CUPE 3903 bargaining.
 York University refused to relinquish full control over who can access the funds and wishes to act as the sole gatekeeper for support funds.
 We cannot trust the university to allocate funds without external oversight.
+These issues were raised during CUPE 3903 bargaining, and were dismissed by York.

 We encourage anyone who is a member of the York University community who wishes to disclose or report an experience of sexual violence to be critical of any promises made, and to make use of community resources such as the Ontario Human Rights Legal Support Centre (not to be confused with the York University Human Rights Centre) and the Barbra Schlifer Commemorative Clinic.